The Queenan Law Firm

 Car accidents are one of the leading causes of death for Americans.
 Since driving a car is one of the most dangerous things most people will ever do in their lifetime, this is not surprising.
 Still, a car accident always takes loved ones too soon, and is usually preventable.
-If you have lost a loved one in a car accident, you might be entitled to substantial compensation for your loss.
+If you have lost a loved one in a fatal car accident in Dallas, you might be entitled to substantial compensation for your loss.

-When a loved one dies in an accident like a car crash, the surviving family might be entitled to file a lawsuit over their death.
+If your loved one dies in a car crash in Dallas, the surviving family might be entitled to file a lawsuit over their fatal car accident.
 Texas law allows the surviving children, spouses, or parents of someone who died in a car accident to bring a lawsuit for their death.
 This lawsuit must be filed within two years of the person’s death, or else you might lose the opportunity.

 When a loved one dies, you may be compensated for any financial losses associated with their death.
 This includes the cost of funeral and burial expenses.
 It also includes more complicated losses.
 For instance, if the loved one was the primary provider for your family, you may be unable to continue on without their income.
 Because of this, the law allows you to claim your loved one’s lost wages as damages.
 You may also be entitled to things like: